-Man, 90, can't remember stabbing wife, Old Bailey hears
+Man, 90, stabbed wife to quieten her, Old Bailey hears

 - Published

-A 90-year-old man accused of trying to murder his unwell wife told a court he "can't remember" what had happened.
+A 90-year-old man accused of trying to murder his unwell wife told a court he stabbed her to "quieten her down" after she woke him up one night.

-Edward Turpin allegedly lost patience with caring for Joan Turpin, also 90, at their home in Orpington, south-east London, and stabbed her.
+Edward Turpin allegedly lost patience with caring for Joan Turpin, also 90, at their home in Orpington, south-east London.

 The Old Bailey heard Mrs Turpin, who is blind and needs a catheter, had become increasingly dependent on her husband.

+Mr Turpin said his wife had elbowed him in the back and started screaming.

-Mr Turpin denies attempted murder and an alternative charge of wounding with intent.
+Giving evidence on Thursday, Mr Turpin, who denies attempted murder and an alternative charge of wounding with intent, said nothing unusual had happened during the evening before.

-The prosecution previously told the jury Mr Turpin could "no longer cope" and, when he was woken in the early hours by his wife digging him in the back, attacked her in their bed before turning the knife on himself.
+But in the early hours of the morning, his wife started saying she could not sleep in an uncharacteristically "aggressive" tone, he claimed, before "screaming uncontrollably".

-Giving evidence on Thursday, Mr Turpin told the court "the last thing" he would ever want to do was harm his wife.
+Giving evidence earlier, Mr Turpin, who also injured himself with the knife, told the court "the last thing" he would ever want to do was harm his wife.

 He said they had been happily married for "60 good years" before the incident, and that he still telephones her twice a day.